TRaSH-Guides/Guides/docs/Plex/Tips/Plex-tips.md

 ### Agents

-Not needed if you use the new Plex agents, The new agent settings are now “per library” managed.
+This can be ignored if you use the new Plex agents,

+The new agent settings are now “per library” managed.

 ------